How Digital Transformation Can Greatly Improve Your IT Operations

 It’s important to note that businesses effective in transforming IT have a significant common denominator that stands out.

 Today’s high-performing IT organizations must be lightning-fast in response to the needs of key stakeholders.
-The IDC report referenced earlier shows this superior level of business support was cited by 80% of organizations as a key feature of successful IT transformation.
+This superior level of business support was cited by 80% of organizations as a key feature of successful IT transformation.

 Transformative IT is able to easily leverage technology to add continuous value across the enterprise with improved cost efficiencies, better end-user experiences, and the rapid delivery of solutions that meet changing requirements.

-Among organizations successful with digital transformation of their IT systems, 98% of them integrate employee training into their strategic plan.
+Among organizations successful with digital transformation with their IT systems, 98% of them integrate employee training into their strategic plan.
 This results in up to 20% less time on IT maintenance and repair.
-This collaborative approach builds a limitless atmosphere that lets IT focus on innovation, leverage external benchmarks to raise standards and continue to drive better overall business results.
+This collaborative approach builds a limitless atmosphere that lets IT focus on innovation, leverage external benchmarks to raise standards, and continue to drive better overall business results.

 In fact, a recent ESG survey stated that 85% of Information Technology and Digital Media (ITDM) professionals have deployed, or plan to deploy, hyper-converged systems.
 The results show how hyper-converged solutions empower organizations on their IT transformation journeys by doing these top 3 things:

-When considering a hyper-converged solution, it needs to be able to compliment your existing environment by leveraging and providing access to existing systems while managing new resources and infrastructure seamlessly.
+When considering a hyper-converged solution, it needs to be able to complement your existing environment by leveraging and providing access to existing systems while managing new resources and infrastructure seamlessly.